Tanakrit-Pichaitam/SIRE506/Assignment/Assignment01_Tanakrit.md

 2.What is the inclusion and exclusion criteria of the study population?
 Choose two diseases mentioned in the paper and provide the detail of inclusion & exclusion criteria.

 ```
+two control groups was to assess possible bias in ascertaining control samples
 Bipolar disorder (BD; manic depressive illness)
 Type 2 diabetes (T2D)
 ```